Effective Date: July 26, 2022

 To opt out of interest-based advertising across browsers and devices from companies that participate in the Digital Advertising Alliance or Network Advertising Initiative opt-out programs, please visit their respective websites.
 You may also be able to opt out of interest-based advertising through the settings within the mobile app or on your mobile device, but your opt-out choice may apply only to the browser or device you are using when you opt out, so you should opt out on each of your browsers and devices if you want to disable all cross-device linking for interest-based advertising.
 If you opt out, you will still receive ads, but they may not be as relevant to you and your interests, and your experience on our Sites may be degraded.

 Do-Not-Track Signals and Similar Mechanisms.
 Some web browsers transmit “do-not-track” signals to websites.
 Because of differences in how web browsers incorporate and activate this feature, it is not always clear whether users intend for these signals to be transmitted, or whether they even are aware of them.
 We currently do not take action in response to these signals.

-We do not knowingly collect any personal information from children under the age of 13 without parental consent, unless permitted by law.
-If we learn that a child under the age of 13 has provided us with personal information, we will delete it in accordance with applicable law.
+We do not knowingly collect any Personal Data from children under the age of 13 without parental consent, unless permitted by law.
+If we learn that a child under the age of 13 has provided us with Personal Data, we will delete it in accordance with applicable law.